-Passport Power Rankings 2025: The 10 Most Substantial and Weakest Passports in the World, Where Is India?
+Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

-In our era of hyper speed and speed, a passport today is not just an exit and entry visa but a passport to international travel, diplomatic wizardry, and economic hegemony, too.
+In our era of hyper-speed and globalisation, a passport today is not just an exit and entry visa, but also a passport to international travel, diplomatic influence, and economic power.
 Biennial reports such as the Henley Passport Index count the total number of countries a passport’s owner’s freedom of movement includes, that is, how many countries they can travel to visa-free.

-In 2025, the index monitors abrupt changes in geopolitics, troubled tensions, changing immigration policies, and international diplomacy.
+In 2025, the index will monitor abrupt changes in geopolitics, troubled tensions, shifting immigration policies, and international diplomacy.
 Sure, there are heroes among them, but there are others with their own, and one among them is India.
 Please read below about the world’s 10 strongest and weakest passports of 2025 and where India’s passport stands on their list.

 Top 10 Strongest Passports in 2025